Q: You’ve said numerous times that equal isn’t fair and fair isn’t equal. Can you provide a specific example?

 Given the cake-making scenario, is it right to quantify the contributions of each child as we dole out their respective slices of the cake?
 Is there a measurable difference in each child’s contribution to the outcome?
 Is the recognition meant to reward the participants, punish the nonparticipants and define an equitable distribution?

-Can we agree that there may be some nonquantifiable benefits that are afforded to the children who remain engaged in the process instead of seeking other opportunities?
+Can we agree that there may be nonquantifiable benefits that are afforded to the children who remain engaged in the farm operation instead of seeking other opportunities?
+If nonactive children should receive a slice of the cake (an equitable distribution), how much should they receive?
+In addition, how do we ensure that their slice is not a controlling interest in the whole?